DavidCEllis/PrefabClasses/readme.md

 it is not generated.

-The 'compiled' method instead generates all of the code when the module is first *compiled* into a .pyc file.
-Subsequently there is no overhead once the .pyc has been generated as the result is a plain python class in the .pyc.
+The 'compiled' method instead generates all of the code when the module is first *compiled* into a .pyc file by modifying the AST.
+Subsequently there is almost no overhead once the .pyc has been generated as the result is a plain python class in the .pyc.
 The trade-off is that this method has some additional restrictions so is slightly less flexible.
 Most notably inheritance does not work across .py files as each file is compiled in isolation.
 This method can also not be used interactively.

 ## Usage Examples ##